warmcat/libwebsockets/README.build.md

-To set compile time flags you can either use one of the CMake gui applications or do it via command line.
+To set compile time flags you can either use one of the CMake gui applications or do it via the command line.

 @subsection cmcocl Command line

-To list avaialable options (omit the H if you don't want the help text):
+To list available options (omit the H if you don't want the help text):

 	cmake -LH ..